eprogres/mqtt-appindicator/README.md

 # mqtt-appindicator
 This appindicator subscribe to MQTT topics and show messages from them.
 It shows messages in the notification area (system tray) on Ubuntu Unity and in Gnome.
+By default it shows last 10 messages.
+You can hide them by clciking.

 # Screenshots